lethain/go-learning-projects/statsd/README.md

     sc.timing("timer", i, rate=1)
 ```

-## Reference Implementations
+## Implementations

-Here are a couple of reference implementations:
+After you've taken a stab, here are a couple of reference implementations:

 1. [statsd.go](./statsd.go) - simple solution which does not synchronize flushing
 2. [channels.go](./channels.go) - solution which synchronizes flushing using channels